 Ideal Physical Form Factor

 Pumice is a naturally-occuring (volcanic origin) foamed glass stone.
-On a micro level, pumice stones are sponge-like in form factor (riven with holes and hollows of various sizes) yet, being amorphous silica glass, doesn't absorb moisture and swell, but rather retains moisture by virtue of its phyical structure— 1) held within the tiny-to-microscopic pores in the foamy-stone, 2) caught on the rough, irregular surface, and 3) caught and held in the spaces between the tiny stones themselves.
+On a micro level, pumice stones are sponge-like in form factor (riven with holes and hollows of various sizes) yet, being amorphous silica glass, doesn't absorb moisture and swell, but rather retains moisture by virtue of its physical structure— 1) held within the tiny-to-microscopic pores in the foamy-stone, 2) caught on the rough, irregular surface, and 3) caught and held in the spaces between the tiny stones themselves.
 This type of moisture retention is ideal for controlling drainage rates.
 One simply adjusts the stone size blend to dial up the desired drainage rate.
-This same structure provides the vital aeration spaces needed by roots to expell and absorb gasses.
+This same structure provides the vital aeration spaces needed by roots to expel and absorb gasses.

 Control the Drainage Rate with Particle Size

 By adjusting the particle size profile, pumice soil can meet the moisture needs of a wide variety of plant-types in a wide variety of climates.
 A pumice-soil profile can also be blended to square with how often one likes to water.
 Pumice soils made up of larger particle sizes drain more quickly that those consisting of smaller particles.
 Small stones pack more tightly together and, consequently, hold more moisture for longer.